 Domestic partnership is terminated

-OSU student health insurance rates for 2018 are listed below.
+OSU student health insurance rates are listed below.
 These rates are “per semester” with the plan offered and underwritten by UnitedHealthcare, one of the nation’s largest healthcare providers.
 Details of the OSU student health insurance plan can be viewed through the provided link.
 NOTE: Although UHC has greatly reduced their presence on state and federal Exchanges, it does not impact the specific plans offered at OSU.
 All of the options below satisfy ACA (Affordable Care Act) requirements and regulations, and include “minimum essential requirements.”

 (Paid TWICE per year)